A short review on Improvements and stability for some interpolation inequalities: Introduction and main results

-which is a strict improvement compared to~\eqref{GNS} as can be recovered using H\"older inequalities.
-The case $p=2$ is also covered, except that in the l.h.s.~of \eqref{improved-sub}, the deficit of \eqref{GNS} has to be replaced by the deficit of \eqref{Ineq:logSob}.
-Without entering into details, let us quote some related results.
+which is a strict improvement compared to~\eqref{GNS}, as can be seen using H\"older inequalities.
+The case $p=2$ is also covered, except that in the left-hand side~of \eqref{improved-sub}, the deficit of \eqref{GNS} has to be replaced by the deficit of \eqref{Ineq:logSob}.

+Without entering into the details, let us quote some related results.
 By a direct variational approach, an improved inequality like~\eqref{improved-sub} is proved in \cite[Theorem~2]{Frank_2022}, in the subcritical range, for some $\Psi_{d,p}(s)\sim s^2$.
 Using nonlinear flows and appropriate orthogonality constraints, improved inequalities with $\Psi_{d,p}(s)\sim s$ are known from \cite{MR3640894}.
 Both results are unified in~\cite{Brigati_2023}.
 Let us finally mention that improved inequalities are proved in \cite{BDNS} with explicit constants, not on $\mathbb S^d$ but on $\R^d$, for the Gagliardo-Nirenberg-Sobolev inequalities using entropy methods and regularization effects for fast diffusion flows, but with some restrictions on the decay of the functions at infinity.